pyfar.signals#

 Notes

-The parameters frequency, amplitude, and phase are broadcasted to the parameter that contains the most elements.
+The parameters frequency, amplitude, and phase are broadcasted using the numpy rules.
 For example frequency could be of shape (2, 4), amplitude of shape (2, 1), and phase could be a scalar.
 In this case all parameters would be broadcasted to a shape of (2, 4).